 - Students take 1 course at a time.

-- 5 on-campus intensive learning sessions* (we book lodging for you!).
+- 5 on-campus intensive learning sessions*

 - All program components (e.g., Zoom calls, assignment due dates) operate on Eastern Time.